 - End-of-life expenses: This may include any expenses you paid out of pocket to ensure that you laid your loved one to rest properly, such as compensation for funeral and burial expenses.

 - Lost financial support: Any relative who was financially dependent on the deceased’s income has the right to calculate what the deceased would have earned had they survived and seek that amount in damages.

 - Lost companionship: Your loved one was an irreplaceable, invaluable member of your family.
 Mourning their loss and living without their presence is a terrible burden.

 If you lost a loved one in a preventable car wreck, we are sorry for your loss.
-The entire team at Farmer & Morris Law, PLLC wants to do everything possible to help you recover by holding the liable party accountable for their negligence.
+The entire legal team at Farmer & Morris Law, PLLC, will do everything possible to help you recover by holding the liable party accountable for their negligence.

 Spartanburg Car Accident Lawyer Near Me 828.286.3866

-According to Page 2 of a report compiled by the South Carolina Department of Public Safety (SCDPS), more than 58,000 people suffered an injury in a car crash in 2019, and more than 1,000 people were killed.
-These accidents caused their victims $4.77 billion in economic losses.
+According to a 2021 report from the South Carolina Department of Public Safety (SCDPS), more than 53,000 people suffered an injury in a car crash in 2021, and nearly 1,200 people suffered fatal injuries.
+These wrecks caused their victims $5.20 billion in economic losses that year.

-Why do such accidents happen, and what can you do about them?
-Some of the most common car accident causes, per Page 7 of the SCDPS report, are examples of negligent or reckless driver behavior.
+Why do such wrecks happen, and what can you do about them?
+Some of the most common car wreck causes, per Page 7 of the SCDPS report, are examples of negligent or reckless driver behavior.
 They include: